caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 This can be useful for read-write properties that do require relatively simple additional logic.

-All of the properties in the examples above have had the same access level for both `get` and `set` methods, and this is set on the property itself.
-It is however possible for either method to have a more restrictive access level than the property.
+All of the properties in the examples above have had the same access level for both `get` and `set` methods, set on the property itself.
+It is however possible for either accessor method to have a more restrictive access level than the other, by declaring an access level on the accessor itself.
 The most common use of this is to make an auto-implemented property effectively read-only to code in other classes, by giving it a private `set` method.
 The following two examples are functionally identical in normal code:

 ```
 public class Thing